UniFolios/SaaSLand/README.md

 #### ✨ Important Hint:
 If you ever forget the name of a CSS flex setting, don't waste time scrolling through the documentation.
 Instead, ask your coding assistant (GPT, Copilot, Gemini) for help—it saves time and frustration!

-Tailwind is simpler than it seems; you’ll grasp the essentials in 10-15 minutes.
+Tailwind is simpler than it seems; you'll grasp the essentials in 10-15 minutes.
 For this project, simply updating the content is enough to create your personalized SaaS landing page.

 #### Second, let's get to know the components and their content.